-On 23 February 2013, an agreement (hereinafter - the Agreement) was signed between Ūkio Bankas AB registered in Lithuania (legal entity's code 112020136, hereinafter Ūkio Bankas), Šiaulių Bankas AB (legal entity's code 112025254) and a state-owned enterprise Indėlių ir Investicijų Draudimas (legal entity's code 110069451, hereinafter Deposit Insurance Fund or DIF) on the transfer of assets, rights, transactions and liabilities of Ūkio Bankas, based on which a part of assets, rights, transactions and liabilities for Ūkio Bankas was transferred to Šiaulių Bankas.
-Under the Agreement, Šiaulių Bankas takes over assets (rights) and liabilities from Ūkio Bankas.
+On 23 February 2013, an agreement (hereinafter - the Agreement) was signed between Ūkio Bankas AB registered in Lithuania (legal entity's code 112020136, hereinafter Ükio Bankas), Šiauliu Bankas AB (legal entity's code 112025254) and a state-owned enterprise Indelių ir Investicijų Draudimas (legal entity's code 110069451, hereinafter Deposit Insurance Fund or DIF) on the transfer of assets, rights, transactions and liabilities of Ūkio Bankas, based on which a part of assets, rights, transactions and liabilities of Ūkio Bankas was transferred to Šiaulių Bankas.
+Under the Agreement, Šiaulių Bankas takes over assets (rights) and liabilities from Ukio Bankas.
 The difference between the liabilities and the assets taken over is to be covered by the Deposit Insurance Fund.
 The assets of Ūkio Bankas transferred to Šiaulių Bankas were based on a preliminary valuation carried out by an audit company, KPMG Baltic UAB (legal entity's code 111494971, registered in Lithuania, hereinafter - KPMG) the results of which have been approved by the Board of the Bank of Lithuania.
-To have an accurate estimation of assets and liabilities transferred, a more detailed final valuation report of the assets and liabilities taken over from Ūkio Bankas with the final valuation report of the assets and liabilities taken over from Ūkio Bankas was covered by cash payments or assumption of liabilities from DIF to Šiaulių Bankas.
+To have an accurate estimation of assets and liabilities transferred, a more detailed final valuation of assets and liabilities transferred was carried out.
+On 11 October 2013 the KPMG provided Šiaulių Bankas with the final valuation report of the assets and liabilities taken over from Ūkio Bankas under the Agreement.
+The difference between the assets and liabilities taken over from Ūkio Bankas was covered by cash payments or assumption of liabilities from DIF to Šiaulių Bankas.

-In addition, the agreement provides for the possibility for the creditors of \bar{U} kio Bankas to sell five different portfolios of assets: (a) portfolio of real estate transferred into the ownership of Šiaulių Bankas, (b) portfolio of higher risk (potentially lower-quality performance) loan groups, (c) portfolio of subsidiaries of \bar{U} kio Bankas engaged in real estate development activities, (d) portfolio of shares of subsidiaries of \bar{U} kio Bankas engaged in other activities - \bar{U} kio Banko Lizingas UAB and life insurance company Bonum Publicum UAB, (e) portfolio consisting of higher risk loans and foreclosed assets.
+In addition, the agreement provides for the possibility for the creditors of Ukio Bankas to sell five different portfolios of assets: (a) portfolio of real estate transferred into the ownership of Šiaulių Bankas, (b) portfolio of higher risk (potentially lower-quality performance) loan groups, (c) portfolio of subsidiaries of Ūkio Bankas engaged in real estate development activities, (d) portfolio of shares of subsidiaries of Ūkio Bankas engaged in other activities - Ūkio Banko Lizingas UAB and life insurance company Bonum Publicum UAB, (e) portfolio consisting of higher risk loans and foreclosed assets.
 This right expired in February 2014.
 In this case the Bank bears no risk, because portfolio of the assets would be fully exchanged in another form of asset - cash, also covering all related administration, financing and other expenses which are foreseen in the agreement.

-Another important clause in the agreement says that in case the value of the assets transferred to Šiaulių Bankas increases until the year-end 2014, Šiaulių Bankas will have to refund a part of such increase in the value of the assets to the creditors of Ūkio Bankas.
+Another important clause in the agreement says that in case the value of the assets transferred to Šiaulių Bankas increases until the year-end 2014, Šiaulių Bankas will have to refund a part of such increase in the value of the assets to the creditors of Ükio Bankas.
 This clause is applicable to lower risk (potentially higher-quality performance) loan groups and some categories of real estate and subsidiaries engaged in real estate activities.
 Amount payable to Ūkio Bankas under this clause can vary from nil to unlimited amount (based on the actual performance of assets in these categories).
 As of 31 December 2013, Šiaulių Bankas recognized a liability of LTL 742 thousand related to this clause of the agreement.